-- 18. Next, we'll condition the output of the TMP36 by sending its signal through a passive lowpass filter.
-You can look this up in Wikipedia if you are interested, but we are going to treat this as a black box for the purpose of this lab.
-This filter should clean up our messy analog input.
-Let's give it a try. - 19.
-Remove power from the KLZ25.
+- 18. Remove power from the KLZ25.
 Disconnect the jumper wire connected to pin 2 of the TMP36 (the output pin).
-Leave the KLZ25 end of the jumper wire connected. - 20.
+Leave the KLZ25 end of the jumper wire connected. - 19.
 Remove the resistor and second capacitor from the anti-static bag.
 Connect one end of the resistor to pin 2 of the TMP36 and the other end to an open breadboard row.
 Reconnect the jumper wire to this row.
 Connect one end of the capacitor to this row and the other end to another free row.
-Finally, take another jumper wire and use it to jump the TMP36's ground pin (pin 3) and the unconnected end of the capacitor (the end that's in a row all by its lonesome). - 21.
+Finally, take a black jumper wire and use it to jump the TMP36's ground pin (pin 3) and the unconnected end of the capacitor (the end that's in a row all by its lonesome). - 20.
 Your circuit should now be similar to this: